 Unsure where to start looking and stuck for ideas and inspiration?
 We’ve put together some indoor log storage ideas for you - read on for our pick of 11 of the best examples of indoor log storage out there.

 If you’re new to wood-burning heating, you can take a look at our article on the best firewood.
 And for when it comes to chopping up your wood?
-Head to our guide on how to chop kindling, and our round-up of the best splitting axes.
+Head to our guide on how to chop kindling, and our round-up of the best splitting axes and log splitters.

 Contemporary fireside log holders and baskets